charlotte-os/charlotte-core/README.md

 ### Documentation

-Detailed documentation will eventually be available in this repository's GitHub wiki and at CharlotteOS's website: https://www.charlotte-os.org/
+Detailed documentation will eventually be available in this repository's GitHub wiki and at [CharlotteOS's website](https://www.charlotte-os.org/).

 ### Contributing